TrueTurbi/SpyingGnome/README.md

 **/spyinggnome**

 The addon is a configurable buff checker for your raids.
 This addon will only work, if you're in a raid group.
-To use the raid chat announcements, it requires you to be either Raid Leader or Raid Officer.
+To use the addon, you must be either Raid Leader or Raid Officer.

 You always get a print out in chat, regardless of settings: